 There are many beautiful waterfalls around Washington, but Snoqualmie Falls is one of the closer and bigger ones.
 You can see it from the top or walk down about a mile to get great photos from the bottom.

 I highly recommend staying at the stunning Salish Lodge & Spa located right on-site and having breakfast with a view of the falls in the morning.

-There is no shortage of amazing seafood in Seattle, and you’ll get some of the freshest fish and crab during the summer.
+There is no shortage of amazing seafood in Seattle, you’ll want to try some of the freshest fish and crab when looking for what to do in Seattle in summer.
 Here are a few places I recommend.

 - The Crab Pot – One of my absolute favorite restaurants during the summer in Seattle is The Crab Pot.
 There’s nothing better than sitting outside on their deck on a sunny day on the waterfront.
 These have a variety of crab, potatoes, corn, and sausage in them and are a blast to eat.
 They even give you a bib and a hammer to use!